padrinobook/padrinobook/chapters/login_and_registration.md

 The basic steps for implementing the logic of email confirmation are the following:

-- We need to add the *confirmation_code* and *confirmation* attributes in our user model.
+- Add the `confirmation_code` and `confirmation` attributes in our user model.
-- Create a controller method for our user model that expects a user id and confirmation code, looks up the user, checks the code in the parameter matches the code saved in our database and clears the code after confirmation.
+- Create a controller method for our user model that expects a user id and `confirmation_code`, looks up the user, checks if the submitted `confirmation_code` exists in our database, and clears the code after confirmation so that it is valid only one time.
-- Create an action that maps to our new controller method (e.g. `/confirm/<user-id>/<code>`).
+- Add a route that maps to our new controller method (e.g. `/confirm/<user-id>/<code>`).
-- Create an mailer template which takes the user as a parameter and use the *confirmation code* of the user to send a mail containing a link to the new route in our controller.
+- Create a mailer template which takes the user as a parameter and use the *confirmation code* of the user to send a mail containing a link to the new confirmation route.
-- If the email of the user needs to be modified or a new User record is created we need to create a confirmation code, set it in the model and clear the confirmation flag
-- Create a helper method which allows views to check if the current user is confirmed.
+- Protect our controller methods and views to prevent security issues with a helper method to check if the current user is confirmed.
-- Protect our controller methods and views to prevent security issues.

 \begin{aside}
 \heading{Why Confirmation Mail?}

 Check that the user actually signed up for the account and actually wants it.
-This also helps you from spamming your platform is going to be floated with billions of users.
+This also helps you from spamming your platform with unwanted users.
 Another usage of this information is to give your users a chance to change their password and/or stay in contact with them to inform them about updates.

 \end{aside}